FBalzerMPE/imprs_sports_week/data/sport_descriptions/spikeball.md

 ## Format

 - Matches will be played on one of the three nets we provide for the IPP court pitch.
-- Each main team will send out a few subteams, with **two** players on each subteam.
+- Each main team will send out a few subteams, with **2** players on each subteam.
+The reserve players might be called in if a player becomes unavailable.
 - Each subteam will play two matches, one against a different main team's subteam.
+- 3 points are awarded to each winning team, and 0 for a loss.
+At the end, all points a main team's subteams have achieved are summed and normalized to determine the contribution to the main team's score.
+- We trust the teams to count and announce the scores by themselves, but Fabi will be around if any questions arise, and people that are taking a break may volunteer to referee games.
+- You do not need to bring any special equipment, but make sure to not forget your water bottle!

 Get ready to dive, spike, and rally your way to victory in Spikeball.
 Good luck to all participating teams!